rachaelcarroll/rock-paper-scissors/README.md

 ### Why was this project created?
 To solidify and demonstrate the understanding of:

-`1.
-Writing clean and DRY HTML, CSS, and JavaScript
+1. Writing clean and DRY HTML, CSS, and JavaScript
 2. Understand the difference between the data model and how the data is displayed on the DOM
 3. The interaction between multiple class files
-4. Implementation of client-side data persistence by utilizing JSON and localStorage`
+4. Implementation of client-side data persistence by utilizing JSON and localStorage

 ## Features